Moving in together is a big step for any relationship.

 Learning how to balance quality time with alone time is a delicate act for any couple.
 Naturally, you and your partner may have different ideas about how to achieve this balance.
 One thing that will undoubtedly offer you a one-up is simply to talk about it.

 It may feel awkward to tell your partner the truth—you don’t exactly want to be around them 24/7.
 However, emotionally mature and respectful partners will be understanding to your needs.
-Plus, you can deliver the message with tact and empathy.

 Consider you and your partner’s family history.
 Were you raised in a big family where privacy and personal space were luxuries?
 Or, were you an only child with loads of personal time and space?
 Your family environment and childhood experiences will influence your adult expectations and needs.